Installing

 Another way to install Code RealTime is to use a .vsix file.
 This can be useful if you want to install another version than the latest.
 You can download .vsix files for all released versions of Code RealTime from both the Visual Studio Marketplace and the Open VSX Registry (click "Version History").
 Once you have downloaded the .vsix file follow these steps to install it:

-1) If you already have a version of Code RealTime installed, you can manually uninstall it first (see Uninstalling).
+1) If you already have a version of Code RealTime installed, you can manually uninstall it first (see Uninstall).
 Note that this step is usually not required since the newly installed version of the extension will automatically replace the old one.

 2) Open the menu of the Extensions view and select the command "Install from VSIX".